Search

 Cook time: 10 minutes

-6 kaffir lime leaves, or replaced with the dried ones
+6 kaffir lime leaves, or replaced with dried ones

 6 slices galangal

-3 bird’s eye chili peppers, or replaced 1 finger long hot red pepper
+3 bird’s eye chili peppers, or replace with 1 finger hot red pepper

 1 pound shrimp with heads